exceptionless/Website/2015-05-27-javascript-client-demo-exceptionless.md

 ## Configuring the Client

 Configuration of the Exceptionless JavaScript client can be accomplished a variety of ways.
 We list the common ways below, but make sure to check the <a title="Exceptionless Javascript Client GitHub Page" href="https://github.com/exceptionless/Exceptionless.JavaScript" target="_blank">Exceptionless.JavaScript GitHub repo</a> for the most up to date documentation if you run into any problems using this example code.
-_NOTE: The only required setting you need to configure is the client&#8217;s apiKey._
+_NOTE: The only required setting you need to configure is the client's apiKey._

 ### Configuration Options